leo-holanda/vagometro/README.md

 **Install dev dependencies**

+`npm install -g @angular/cli`

+The Angular CLI version used was 16.1.8.

 `npm i`

+**Generate the enviroment files**

+You need to generate the enviroment files with `ng generate environments`.
+Then, add a key named IDENTITY_POOL_ID whose value is provided by AWS Cognito to connect anonymously with DynamoDB.

+Easier instructions will be provided in the next versions.

 **Start the web server**

 `npm run start`

-You need @angular/cli to run the dev server.
-The version used was 16.1.8.

 ## Contributing